openstack-archive/turbo-hipster/doc/source/intro.rst

  Happiness.
 Fuzzy Happiness takes markup in the sqlalchemy models file and uses that to decide what values to anonymize, and how to do so.
 This feature is still in development, and until it is complete turbo-hipster will not report back to Zuul automatically.
-See the Release Notes for more detail.

 Additionally, turbo-hipster has been designed to be extensible, so it is possible to write other plugins to expand its capabilities.